Skip to main content

 What happens after a Guardian Ad Litem is appointed?

-First, you will need to attend the Family Court Services orientation that is held each Wednesday at the Travis County Domestic Relations Office from 11:00 a.m. until noon.
+First, you will need to attend the Family Court Services orientation that is held each Tuesday, Wednesday and Thursday at the Travis County Domestic Relations Office from 10:00 a.m. until 11:00am.

 When you attend the orientation, many questions about our program will be discussed and answered in depth.
 You will receive a packet that contains numerous pieces of literature that will offer additional guidance about the program, as well as ideas regarding how to best manage your children's feelings and behavior while coping with divorce or any other family law matter.